MoonPoet/xaprb-src/content/blog/2009/a-review-of-secobackup-amazon-s3-backups-for-mysql.md

 9. Does the system verify that the backup is restorable, e.g. does it run InnoDB recovery before declaring success? **Answer: It does not verify backups.**
 10. Does anyone stand behind it with support, and guarantee working, recoverable backups?
 How strong is the legal guarantee of this and how much insurance do they have? **Answer: I'll skip this question.**

-And then there's the other question someone asked in the comments on the original article: how long does it take to restore the backup?
+And then there's the other question: how long does it take to restore the backup?
 The answer is, for big databases it's going to take A Very Long Time.
 This is another reason why mysqldump is unusable for backing up large databases.

 Overall I'm not all that impressed with the quality of the software; I crashed it a number of times trying to set things up and take backups, and it does sort of naive things like print output without a trailing linebreak so the terminal gets messed up.
 But whether it's a good choice really depends, I think, on your data.
 (Naturally.)
 It seems like it's pretty convenient, but even if they fixed the problems and added --master-data to the mysqldump options, it would absolutely not work for a lot of the systems I work on.
 Even if you could back up some of those servers with mysqldump, it would take way too long to restore.